-By the summer of 2000, Papirius supported a catalog of over 3,500 office-related supplies and delivered anywhere in the Czech Republic within 24 hours.
 The firm started their operations by servicing only the Prague market.
 By early 1995, they expanded into Brno, the Czech Republic's second largest city, and by the end of 1998, they covered the entire country.
 They had outlined plans to enter some of the larger Slovak cities by spring 2001, and were considering strategies for entering Poland.
 Their bias was towards expanding into countries that had similar cultures and lacked established competitors.

-Much of their thinking seemed to always be focused on domestic facility expansion.
-The relative geographic centrality and market size of Prague led to a hub and spoke distribution system (described below).
+The relative geographic centrality and market size of Prague led to a hub-and-spoke distribution system (described below).
 While they felt like they had only recently moved into their 3,300m2 customized facility in Dolni Chabry, their rapid growth and the lack of adjacent warehouse space meant that another move was a necessity.
-They had contracted with a developer who was willing to build out a 7,800m2 facility with options for another 13,000m2 - more than enough room to support an operation eight times the company's current size.
+They had contracted with a developer who was willing to build out a 7,800m2 facility with options for another 13,000m2 - more than enough room to support an operation eight times the company's 2000 size.
 While intuitively this felt like ample space, they were anxious to plan far enough ahead to accommodate at least three years' growth.
-The move was scheduled for August, during a traditionally slow time in the office supply business.